 “Hi Mum, hi Dad.”
 Lydia's voice shook slightly as she greeted her parents.

 “Happy Christmas dear.”
-There was a tentative note in Grace’s voice.
-Alexandrina hoped Lydia hadn’t noticed.
+Alexandrina hoped Lydia hadn't noticed the tentative note in Grace's voice.

 Lydia reached out to hug her mother.
 For a moment, Grace froze, then returned the hug, quickly and perfunctorily.

-Even without seeing Lydia’s face, Alexandrina could imagine how hurt she must feel.
+Even without seeing her face, Alexandrina could imagine how hurt Lydia must feel.
 Quickly, she stepped forward to join them.

 “Well, don’t just stand around here in the hallway.
 Come in and sit down.”